coderjonny/react-style-guide/README.md

 ## Mixins
-  - Once you see duplicated functionality in your components, use a Mixin.
-DRY.
+  - Don't use mixins.. thinking about composable components instead.
+Mixins will get [deprecated](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)
   - I like to prefix mixin methods with ```_mxn_```, so in my components I write ```this._mxn_functionName``` and I know it's from a mixin.

 ## CSS styles in your components